You are here

 - Include a data narrative to reveal strengths and/or gaps in achievement and or growth on state and/or district assessments to determine the priority challenge.
 Note: This is where the district will make evident if the performance data for gifted students is convergent or divergent.

 - Identify how the district will support gifted students at either the Major Improvement Strategy level or through identified Action Steps that explicitly support gifted students.

 - Establish a target for the appropriate group of students, including the metric, content, and level as appropriate.
 Define the measures that will be used to check on progress over the course of the year.

-In multiple-district AUs or in BOCES, member districts submit the UIP (not the AU Gifted Coordinator/Director in the BOCES or multiple-district AU).
-AU Gifted Coordinators/Directors responsible for multiple districts may collaborate with districts to develop a common plan that includes a performance challenge, target, action plan, and process to monitor progress.
+In multiple-district AUs or in BOCES, member districts submit the UIP.
+AU Gifted Coordinators/Directors do not submit the UIP but may collaborate with districts to develop a common plan that includes a performance challenge, target, action plan, and process to monitor progress.
 This plan is shared with member districts who then upload the plan within their UIP submission.

 If the district’s UIP provides a data analysis that references data for a small number of students, it may be possible to identify individual students.
 To avoid Family Educational Rights and Privacy Act (FERPA) concerns, CDE uses the following guidelines for public reporting of student data: achievement data may be shared when n-size is 16 students or more for achievement results and when n-size is 20 students or more for growth results.
 Districts with a small number of gifted students (fewer than 16), may use the student's Advanced Learning Plan to meet the gifted requirements for UIP.